-- third-party contract costs relating to research, formulation and manufacturing, preclinical studies and clinical trial activities; - third-party contract costs relating to development of an in vitro companion diagnostic test for use with galeterone, including the AR-V7 clinical trial assay being used to identify eligible patients for ARMOR3-SV; - personnel costs, including salaries, related benefits and stock-based compensation for personnel engaged in research and development functions; - · consulting fees paid to third parties; - costs related to compliance with regulatory requirements; and - · payments made under our third-party licensing agreements.
+third-party contract costs relating to research, formulation and manufacturing, preclinical studies and clinical trial activities;

+- third-party contract costs relating to development of a companion diagnostic test for use with galeterone, including the AR-V7 clinical trial assay being used to identify eligible patients for ARMOR3-SV; - personnel costs, including salaries, related benefits and stock-based compensation for personnel engaged in research and development functions; - consulting fees paid to third parties; - costs related to compliance with regulatory requirements; - · payments made under intellectual property license agreements with third parties; and - allocated facility-related costs.

 We typically use our employee and infrastructure resources across our development programs.
-We track outsourced development costs by product candidate or development program, but we do not allocate personnel costs, payments made under our licensing agreements or other internal costs to specific development programs or product candidates.
-These costs are included in unallocated research and development expenses.
+We track outsourced development costs by product candidate or development program, but we do not allocate personnel costs, payments made under our license agreements or other internal costs to specific development programs or product candidates.
+These costs are included in unallocated research and development expenses in the tables below.
 See "Results of Operations."

 Research and development activities are central to our business.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 To date, we have focused substantially all of our research and development efforts on the development of galeterone.
-We incurred total research and development expenses of \$24.9 million for the nine months ended September 30, 2015 and \$10.8 million for the nine months ended September 30, 2014.
-We expect that our research and development expenses will continue to increase as we conduct ARMOR3-SV, other clinical trials, and additional NDA-enabling activities for galeterone.
+We incurred total research and development expenses of \$17.8 million for the six months ended June 30, 2016 and \$16.4 million for the six months ended June 30, 2015.
+If we determine to proceed with the development of galeterone and our other product candidates following the review of the unblinded study data from ARMOR3-SV, we anticipate that we will continue to incur significant research and development expenses as we conduct clinical trials and NDA-enabling activities for galeterone or any future product candidates.

-ARMOR3-SV, our pivotal Phase 3 clinical trial of galeterone, is ongoing.
-We cannot determine with certainty the duration and completion costs of ARMOR3-SV or any future clinical trials of our product candidates or if, when, or to what extent we will generate revenue from the commercialization and sale of any of our product candidates that obtain regulatory approval.
+We recently announced our decision to discontinue ARMOR3-SV, our pivotal Phase 3 clinical trial of galeterone, following the recommendation of the trial's independent data monitoring committee, and we are evaluating our overall clinical development program for galeterone in light of the discontinuation of ARMOR3-SV.
+We cannot determine with certainty the duration and completion costs of any future clinical trials of galeterone, if any, or any future product candidates we develop or if, when, or to what extent we will generate revenue from the commercialization and sale of any of our product candidates that obtain regulatory approval.
 We may never succeed in achieving regulatory approval for any of our product candidates.
-The duration, costs and timing of clinical studies and development of our product candidates will depend on a variety of factors, including:
+The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including:

-- the scope, rate of progress, expense and results of our ongoing clinical trials as well as any additional clinical trials and other research and development activities that we may conduct; - future clinical trial results; - uncertainties in clinical trial design and patient enrollment rate; - significant and changing government regulation and regulatory guidance; - the timing and receipt of any regulatory approvals; and - · the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- the scope, rate of progress, expense and results of our ongoing clinical trials, as well as any additional clinical trials and other research and development activities that we may conduct; - future clinical trial results; - uncertainties in clinical trial design and patient enrollment rate; - significant and changing government regulation and regulatory guidance; - · the timing and receipt of any regulatory approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.